About Advanced PEComa

 Overactivation of the mTOR pathway has been reported in malignant PEComa, and mTOR inhibitors have shown anecdotal efficacy in this indication in case reports or retrospective studies .

-AADi’s phase 2 registrational trial for ABI-009 in patients with advanced PEComa (Perivascular Epithelioid Cell tumors) will be completed in 2019 followed by the NDA submission (NCT02494570).
+AADi’s phase 2 registrational trial for ABI-009 in patients with advanced PEComa (Perivascular Epithelioid Cell tumors) has been completed.

-ABI-009 has received Orphan Designation for PEComa and Fast Track Designation for advanced (metastatic or locally advanced) malignant PEComa.
+ABI-009 has received Orphan Designation for PEComa as well as Fast Track and Breakthrough Therapy Designations for advanced (metastatic or locally advanced) malignant PEComa.